Sketty Lease Extension - Free Consultation

 A Sketty lease depreciates with the years remaining on the lease.

-Leasehold residencies in Sketty with more than 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+Leasehold residencies in Sketty with more than one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges warrant it.

 Lender Requirement